 While one war is over for you in the Middle East, another war is beginning in your own backyard: The war of receiving benefits and treatment for the injuries suffered or the fight for loved ones to receive wrongful death compensation.

 What should be straightforward is instead a maze of complex forms and bureaucratic red tape to stymie the uninitiated, the injured, the stressed, and the saddened non-military civilians and their next of kin.

 Under the Defense Base Act, your employer or its insurance carrier is supposed to voluntarily provide you with the benefits you are entitled to.
 If they do not, you are generally entitled to have a Defense Base Act Lawyer represent you at the expense of your employer or its insurance carrier.

 The expertise you are looking for is uncommon.
 You need a Defense Base Act attorney.
 Most lawyers are not familiar with the Longshore and Harbor Workers’ Compensation Act (LHWCA), and do not understand how it is applied through the Defense Base Act.

 The Defense Base Act attorneys at the Law Offices of Charles D. Naylor can tell you your rights and your responsibilities under the Defense Base Act.

 There is no cost and no obligation for this free information.
 If you do want one of our lawyers to represent you, there are no attorney fees unless you are awarded benefits under the Defense Base Act.
 The same applies to next of kin seeking wrongful death compensation.

 You can live anywhere in the United States and contact our office; there are no geographical boundaries.
-To arrange a free initial consultation with a Defense Base Act Attorney, please call us today toll-free at 1-888-440-5829.
+To arrange a free initial consultation with a Defense Base Act Lawyer, please call us today toll-free at 1-888-440-5829.